1. Set up your environment

 You don’t need to create the participant first.
 Scrip creates and enrolls them automatically when their first event arrives.

-idempotency_key prevents duplicate processing.
+event_timestamp is required: it records when the event actually happened, which is what time-based rules evaluate against.
+The idempotency_key prevents duplicate processing.
 If you retry this request with the same key, Scrip returns the original response instead of crediting points again.

 5. Verify the Balance